sguzunov/docs/docs/glue42-concepts/05_windows/03_layouts/02_javascript/layouts-js.md

 ## Layout Events

-The Layouts API allows your application to react to Layout events - adding, removing, updating or renaming a Layout.
+The Layouts API allows your app to react to Layout events - adding, removing, updating or renaming a Layout.
 Use the returned unsubscribe function to stop receiving notifications about the respective event.

 To subscribe for the event which fires when a Layout is added, use the [`onAdded()`](../../../../reference/glue/latest/layouts/index.html#API-onAdded) method: